- Free checking with no minimum balance

 Rewards and Referrals

-PSECU has two features you won’t find with many other credit unions: a debit rewards card and a referral program for members.
-If you already have a PSECU account, you can earn $50 for each friend who joins the credit union, up to $500.
-Simply invite 10 friends (or more) via Facebook, Twitter or email.
-When they sign up, PSECU will drop $50 in your checking account.
+PSECU has two features you won’t find with many other credit unions: a rewards debit card and a referral program for members.
+If you already have a PSECU account, you can earn $50 for each friend who joins the credit union, up to $500 per calendar year.

 PSECU redesigned its online platform in 2021 to mirror its mobile apps.
 The update, based on customer feedback, was focused on improving navigation and making it easier to access products.
 The site includes such elements as transaction history and current finances, credit score, quick links to oft-used features and personalized money tips.

-PSECU’s iOS mobile app is highly regarded (4.8 out of 5 stars on the App Store), while the Android app is slightly less favored (4.3 rating on Google Play).
+PSECU’s iOS mobile app is highly regarded.
+It has 4.8 out of 5 stars on the App Store and a 4.7 rating on Google Play.

 PSECU may fare well against other local credit unions, but how does it stack up against the bigger banks?
-Wells Fargo requires a $500 minimum balance to avoid fees and does not offer an interest-earning checking product.
+Wells Fargo’s standard checking account has a $500 minimum balance to avoid monthly fees, and the bank does not offer interest on its basic checking products.
 You also need a minimum of $25 to open a checking account at Wells Fargo.
 You might think a bigger bank would offer greater access to ATMs without fees, but there are just 12,000 ATMs in the Wells Fargo network, compared to 70,000 fee-free ATMs in PSECU’s network.

 PSECU’s commitment to community, generous referral rewards program and free checking stand out to make it a top credit union for Pennsylvania residents.
 High yields for kids, plus a minimum required balance of $5 for a PSECU savings account, also make the credit union stand out as a solid choice for Pennsylvania families.